umbraco/UmbracoDocs/Reference/Cache/index.md

 ## Events handling to refresh cache

-To use the extensions add a using to `Umbraco.Web.Cache`;  You can then call them on the DistributedCache.Instance object.
+To use the extensions add a using to `Umbraco.Web.Cache`;  You can then invoke them on the DistributedCache.Instance object.

 ## IServerMessenger

-The server messenger broadcasts distributed cache notifications to all servers of a load balanced environment.
+The server messenger broadcasts 'distributed cache notifications' to each server in the load balanced environment.
-Also ensures that the notification is processed on the local environment.
+The server messenger ensures that the notification is processed on the local environment.

 ## [ApplicationContext.Current.ApplicationCache](applicationcache.md)